 There’s a deal we make, we Lost fans and appreciators.
 We agree to watch the show and find it generally enjoyable, and the show agrees to keep giving us our weekly fix of obscure symbolism, time travel weirdness and big plot twists.
 But there’s a devil in the details (isn’t there always in deals of this sort?): Once or twice per season, the show hands over to us a Kate (Evangeline Lilly) episode and leaves us grumbling.
 And with “The Little Prince” (as with last season’s fourth episode, “Eggtown”), we got us our Kate episode for Season Five.
 Fortunately, “Prince,” written by Melinda Hsu and Brian K.Vaughn and directed by Stephen Williams, was nowhere near as boring as “Eggtown,” but it was still a step down from last week’s terrific “Jughead.”

 I wrote quite a bit about Kate over at South Dakota Dark on the occasion of “Eggtown,” and while I won’t go into all of that again, I think the larger points are worth repeating.
 In short, Lost sometimes has trouble knowing what to do with its female characters, who have all had their moments of fascination but often are reduced to bargaining chips.
-A large part of this has to do with the series’ emphasis on pregnancy (which is impossible on the Island for reasons we don’t fully understand yet but seem to have something to do with the time travel stuff), but the show also tends to reduce too many of its female characters to very easy types, even more so than the male characters.
+A large part of this has to do with the series’s emphasis on pregnancy (which is impossible on the Island for reasons we don’t fully understand yet but seem to have something to do with the time travel stuff), but the show also tends to reduce too many of its female characters to very easy types, even more so than the male characters.
 This has always been one of the most problematic aspects of Lost, but it didn’t HAVE to be that way.
-The idea of Kate (a fugitive with a dark past, suddenly given a new lease on life) is a potentially compelling one, and one can imagine how it would have played out with a different actress, but Lilly’s weakness as an actress in Season One (remember: she was plucked from obscurity by creators J.J.
-Abrams and Damon Lindelof to play a character who was originally conceived as the series’ undisputed lead, back when Jack was going to die in the pilot) led to the writers skewing away from that and writing towards Lilly’s strengths—a natural charisma and her chemistry with Sawyer (Josh Holloway).
+The idea of Kate (a fugitive with a dark past, suddenly given a new lease on life) is a potentially compelling one, and one can imagine how it would have played out with a different actress, but Lilly’s weakness as an actress in season one (remember: she was plucked from obscurity by creators J.J.
+Abrams and Damon Lindelof to play a character who was originally conceived as the series’s undisputed lead, back when Jack was going to die in the pilot) led to the writers skewing away from that and writing towards Lilly’s strengths—a natural charisma and her chemistry with Sawyer (Josh Holloway).
 This led to skewing away from the original conception of Kate as that femme fatale type, even as Lilly became a more capable actress in subsequent seasons.
 Lilly could probably handle more of the original Kate now, but because the show got so far away from that so quickly, it might come off as a distraction now.
 For better or worse, Kate’s only role on the show for much of its run has been as one point in the Sawyer-Kate-Jack (Matthew Fox) love triangle, the single worst part of the show.
 Now she’s also playing the mother to the absent Claire’s son, Aaron, but this has yet to take on the emotional resonance it would need to redeem the character (though a few good steps were made in that direction tonight).
 Basically, Lilly and the writers got caught in a vicious circle with the character of Kate, chasing each other round and round until there was very little left.
 When Kate dithers over whether to choose Jack or Sawyer, it feels dropped in from another show because, to a real degree, it IS dropped in from another show—the show Lost was before the back half of its third season.

 As in prior weeks, the off-Island action with the Oceanic Six was the least interesting part of the episode.
 While I’m impressed with how quickly they’re moving this plot forward by Lost standards (five of the O6 are together with Ben (Michael Emerson) by the end of the episode, and it doesn’t appear they’re going to dither getting Hurley (Jorge Garcia) out of jail), there’s still an element of a big stall to a lot of it.
 It sure looks like they’ll have everyone headed back to the Island by episode six or seven (assuming next week is the episode where we see Sun (Yunjin Kim) and Ben have their standoff), but because we’re relatively certain that the O6 are going to be headed back to the Island, there’s just no drama in pulling the strings to get them headed on their way, outside of learning how they get there and whether Jack and Ben have to knock anyone out to get them on the boat or plane or whatever-it-may-be that takes everyone back there.